hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 Installing OMNeT++ version 5.6.2

 1. Go to [OMNeT++'s download page](https://omnetpp.org/download/.) and download the windows version.
 	- *Note:* This simulation was built on Windows operating system.
-Other operating systems can lead to future erros.
+Other operating systems can lead to future errors.

 2. Follow the installation process from [OMNeT++'s installation guide](https://omnetpp.org/download/.).
 	- *Note:* Ensure the OMNeT++ is working properly before proceeding, by following the installation guide.